-Please follow the instructions below to begin your literary exploration:
+Please follow the instructions below to begin your literary exploration

-Step 1 - Research Historical Background Information Use the internet to find information about historical events of the time period.
+Part A - Research Historical Background Information Use the internet to find information about historical events of the time period.

-To better understand the implications of this novel and its themes, we ask you first conduct internet research regarding historical topics that will provide a fundamental foundation before you begin reading.
-The following are topics from which we ask you to choose your research.
-You only need to pick three topics:
+To better understand the implications of this novel and its themes, we ask you conduct internet research regarding historical topics related to this novel.
+The following four topics must be researched: